 Joanna Slattery is a Project Coordinator at 5Rights.
 Before joining, Joanna worked in Eco-Finance exploring community financing for climate change, and volunteered for Street Child and Resolve International.
 She holds a Masters degree in Human Rights from University College London.

 Manpreet Singh is a Researcher at 5Rights.
-Previously, Manpreet worked on the Verification of Children Online (VoCo) project as a proposition report writer, and volunteered as a Data Support Intern with Standing Together Against Domestic Violence.
-She is currently completing her Masters degree in Legal and Political Theory from University College London.
+Previously, Manpreet worked on the Verification of Children Online (VoCo) project as a proposition report writer with FTI Consulting.
+She holds a Masters degree in Legal and Political Theory from University College London.

 Natasha Jetha is a Project Co-ordinator at 5Rights.
 She has an extensive policy background and has successfully led on many projects and campaigns at Leonard Cheshire and Independent Age.
 In the past, Natasha has worked for the NSPCC and was a volunteer counsellor for Childline.